Thursday, June 11th 2020

 Training Topics & Presenters:

-Jenny Story, LICSW, Assistant Director, Family and Child Services, Montgomery County Department of Human Resources
+-Jenny Story, LICSW, Assistant Director, Family & Child Services, Montgomery County Department of Human Resources (supplemental material 1) (alternative version in MSWord) (supplemental material 2) (supplemental material 3)

-- Substance Abuse Prevention and Treatment for Justice Involved Individuals
+2 PM – 3 PM Legal Issues in Substance Abuse Prevention & Treatment with Justice Involved Individuals

 Bonus Training Highlights: